ethpandaops/tooling-wishlist/open-ideas/p2p-consensus-layer-client-metrics.md

 ## Current client status

 Had a quick look at the metrics exported by each client and created the following matrix.
-Might be errors.
+Might be errors, **hover over the cells to see the alt text**.

 | Metric | Nimbus | Lodestar | Lighthouse | Prysm | Teku |
 |--------|--------|----------|------------|-------|------|